Wuhpondiscord/Flipper-Zero-animations/README.md

 2. **Contact on Discord**: You can also reach out for help on Discord by direct messaging [@wuhp](https://discordapp.com/users/wuhp).

 I'm here to assist you with any difficulties you may encounter while using Flipper Zero Animations.

+I'd also recommend checking out https://youtu.be/9uOn6M9m0Dg?si=EErJxOSzuKLcNSMN and other videos by him.

 ## Contact
 If you have any other inquiries or suggestions, please feel free to contact us: